robshape/frija/docs/DEPENDENCIES.md

 # Dependencies

-Files with dependencies that have to be updated:
+Files with dependencies that have to be kept up to date:

 * babel.config.js (corejs)
 * continuous-integration.yaml (NODE_VERSION, runs-on, uses)